heuer/segno/docs/make.rst

     :alt: "1-Q QR Code encoding 'The Beatles'"

-If the provided content is too large, a :py:exc:`DataOverflowError` is thrown:
+If the provided content is too large, a :py:exc:`segno.DataOverflowError` is
+thrown:

 .. code-block:: python